happysloth0908/Conkiri/README.md

 ## 🐘 Service Overview

-### 🎈 Conkiri is a web service that enhances the concert-going experience by providing:
+### 🎈 Conkiri is a web app service that enhances the concert-going experience by providing:

 1. A comprehensive archive of seat-specific view reviews
 2. A map for sharing fan-made merchandise